o3de/o3de.org/content/docs/user-guide/features/components/reference/physx-character-controller.md

 **Example**
 In the editor debug draw for the **PhysX Character Controller** component, the effect of the contact offset is represented by the wireframe that surrounds the solid shape of the collider, as in the following image\.

-![\[Wireframe showing the contact offset for a PhysX Character Controller in the Lumberyard Editor viewport.\]](/images/user-guide/component/physx/component-physx-character-controller-7.png)
+![\[Wireframe showing the contact offset for a PhysX Character Controller in the O3DE Editor viewport.\]](/images/user-guide/component/physx/component-physx-character-controller-7.png)

 ### Shape {#component-physx-character-controller-shape}